alexanderthurston/group-7/README.md

 # Big Blue Parking Genie

-This app creates a marketplace for parking space/lot owners to list parking spaces for local events.
+This app is a marketplace for parking space/lot owners to rent parking spaces for local events.

 ## Workspace layout